Ozil, the £370k cheerleader: Arsenal & football can’t repeat awful deals like this

-Whether you believe the club that his stance against China’s treatment of the Muslim Uighurs who are being persecuted has nothing to do why he isn’t playing, or whether ‘distancing’ themselves from his remarks on the topic was deliberate and calculated, it’s a nightmare scenario for Arsenal.
+Whether you believe the club that his stance against China’s treatment of the Muslim Uighurs who are being persecuted had nothing to do with him being frozen out, or whether ‘distancing’ themselves from his remarks on the topic was deliberate and calculated, it’s been a nightmare situation for Arsenal.

-Leaving aside that complex issue for which there isn’t a definitive solution, the mere notion of a player collecting £370,000 per week to not be included in the Premier League squad is something that football simply cannot allow to be repeated, let alone Arsenal.
+Leaving aside that complex issue, the mere notion of a player collecting £370,000 per week to not even be named in the squad this season is something that football simply cannot allow to be repeated, let alone Arsenal.

-Irrespective of whether Ozil wants to play (he seemingly does) or wants to leave (on that salary, he absolutely doesn’t), Arsenal are in effect employing a cheerleader on one of, if not the highest, wage in the entire league.
-In the last week he has tweeted about Germany thinking about bringing back Jerome Boateng, and then asked his followers to pick their favourite five-a-side team, while sitting in the comfort of his home.
+Irrespective of whether Ozil wanted to play (he seemingly did) or wanted to leave (he is actually taking a paycut to join Fenerbahce, although he will be handed another multi-year contract), Arsenal were in effect employing a cheerleader on one of, if not the highest, wage in the entire league.
+In the space of one week in December, he tweeted about Germany thinking about bringing back Jerome Boateng, and then asked his followers to pick their favourite five-a-side team, while sitting in the comfort of his home.